Nero7991/tps5430-variable/README.md

 ## Schematic

-The design was done in [KiCAD 6 nightly (aka 5.99)](https://www.kicad.org/) and follows the [TPS5430 datasheet (Section 8.2.1)](https://www.ti.com/lit/ds/symlink/tps5430.pdf) reasonably close in the schmatic as well as the layout (Section 10.2).
+The design was modified in [KiCAD 9](https://www.kicad.org/) from Max Stabel's [TPS5430 on GitHub](https://github.com/M4a1x/TPS5430) and follows the [TPS5430 datasheet (Section 8.2.1)](https://www.ti.com/lit/ds/symlink/tps5430.pdf) reasonably close in the schmatic as well as the layout (Section 10.2).

 Deviations are: